The Quote Garden ™

 Whoever said "laughter is the best medicine" never had gonorrhea. ~Kat Likkel and John Hoberg, My Name Is Earl, "Robbed a Stoner Blind," original airdate 16 November 2006

+When you are jovial, your health is good.
+Laughter is the greatest of all physical exercise.
 A good, real, unrestrained, hearty laugh is a sort of glorified internal massage, performed rapidly and automatically.
-It manipulates and revitalizes corners and unexplored crannies of the system that are unresponsive to most other exercise methods. ~Author unknown, from an editorial in New-York Tribune, quoted in Quotations for Special Occasions by Maud van Buren
+It manipulates and revitalizes corners and unexplored crannies of the system that are unresponsive to most other exercise methods.
+There is not the remotest corner or little inlet of the minute blood vessels that does not feel some wavelet from the convulsion caused by good, hearty laughter.

 Laughter is therapy, be you the laugher or the laughee. ~Jack Runninger, O.D., F.A.A.O.
 (1923–2017), "Editorial Comment: The Therapy of Laughter," Southern Journal of Optometry, July 1977 [Dr William John Runninger was known as "the Mark Twain of Optometry," being also a witty newspaper columnist. –tg]

-A laugh is a smile that bursts. ~Mary H. Waldrip
+A laugh is a smile that bursts. ~Mary H. Waldrip, in Dawson County, Ga., Advertiser, as quoted by The Reader's Digest, 1990

 Every time you make a man LAUGH you take a kink out of the chain of life, and thus lengthen his stay here in this old troublesome world. ~Josh Billings, revised by H. Montague